Aug. 30, 2006 -- An aspirin may cut the risk of this common problem.is almost a rite of passage for men as they age, but a daily

 "But if they are already taking it regularly for other reasons, our findings suggest another benefit as well," she adds.

-Although the exact risk is unclear, long-term use of anti-inflammatory drugs other than aspirin has been linked to an increase in heart attack and stroke risk.
-Prescription anti-inflammatory drugs now carry a warning about that risk.
+Although the exact risk is unclear, long-term use of anti-inflammatory drugs other than aspirin has been linked to an increase in stroke risk.
+Prescription anti-inflammatory drugs now carry a warning about that risk.and

 Patients should talk to their doctors about the risks and benefits of taking aspirin or other anti-inflammatory drugs.